 To kick things off, our claims team will discuss your symptoms with you.
 Then, if you’re eligible, they’ll arrange a call with a clinical case manager for a more in-depth assessment, at a time that works for you – which could be there and then.

 Your treatment starts now!

 Your case manager will ask a few key questions about how your symptoms are affecting your daily activities, and will have the expertise to recommend the right treatment for you.
 They’ll offer advice about how to manage any pain, and explain the best next steps…

 That’s advice specific to you and your condition, and easy-to-follow, prescribed home exercises.
 And with extra online support, you’ll have the tools to help you get back to health.

-Your case manager will set up an virtual or clinic-based appointment with a physiotherapist.
+Your case manager will set up a virtual or clinic-based appointment with a physiotherapist.
 You can rest assured that all physiotherapists under the BacktoBetter pathway meet the standards of proficiency set by the Health and Care Professions Council.

 Your physiotherapist may also recommend simple exercises to help with movement and improve strength, until your first session.
-And don’t worry if you have an outpatient limit, it won’t apply to physiotherapy.
+And don’t worry if you have an out-patient limit, it won’t apply to physiotherapy.